mroonga/docker/README.md

 ## How to build Mroonga image

+Dockerfiles are located in each build context.
-* Dockerfile for some couples of MySQL and Mroonga are under "Dockerfile" directory.
+For example, Dockerfile for MySQL 8.0 and Mroonga is under the `mysql-8.0` directory.

 ```shell
 $ git clone https://github.com/mroonga/docker mroonga_docker